Radio propagation: Direct modes (line-of-sight)

-Line-of-sight refers to radio waves which travel directly in a line from the transmitting antenna to the receiving antenna.
+Line-of-sight refers to radio waves which travel directly in a line from the transmitting antenna to the receiving antenna, often also called direct-wave.
 It does not necessarily require a cleared sight path; at lower frequencies radio waves can pass through buildings, foliage and other obstructions.
 This is the most common propagation mode at VHF and above, and the only possible mode at microwave frequencies and above.
 On the surface of the Earth, line of sight propagation is limited by the visual horizon to about 40 mi.
 This is the method used by cell phones, cordless phones, walkie-talkies, wireless networks, point-to-point microwave radio relay links, FM and television broadcasting and radar.
 Satellite communication uses longer line-of-sight paths; for example home satellite dishes receive signals from communication satellites 22,000 mi above the Earth, and ground stations can communicate with spacecraft billions of miles from Earth.

 Ground plane reflection effects are an important factor in VHF line-of-sight propagation.
 The interference between the direct beam line-of-sight and the ground reflected beam often leads to an effective inverse-fourth-power (1/distance^{4}) law for ground-plane limited radiation.